iamayomide-ai/network-diagnostics-toolkit/README.md

 A lightweight, native, and robust network diagnostics utility written entirely in Bash.
 This tool tests network health across multiple layers (ICMP, DNS, TCP) and generates timestamped, color-stripped incident reports.

+## Why I Built This

+Most network troubleshooting tools I found either required installing extra dependencies or hid what they were actually doing under layers of abstraction.
+I wanted something I could drop onto any Linux box — no pip installs, no Python runtime, nothing beyond what's already on the system — and get a clear, layered picture of network health: is the link up, is DNS resolving, are the right ports open, what does the kernel's socket table look like.
+Building the TCP scanner on Bash's `/dev/tcp` pseudo-device instead of reaching for `nc` or `nmap` was a deliberate constraint — it forced the tool to stay dependency-free and portable by design, not by accident.

 ## Features

 - **Reachability Checks (ICMP):** Pings core public DNS servers and local gateways to check basic outgoing packet connectivity.